SIRO DAC (“SIRO,” “we”, “us” and “our”) is committed to protecting and respecting your privacy.

 HOW WE USE YOUR INFORMATION

-Information provided by you: If you register your details with us, we may contact you by electronic means (e.g. e-newsletters), by SMS, or post to provide information about our rollout and SIRO services.
+Information provided by you: If you register your details with us, we may contact you by electronic means (e.g. a monthly newsletter and a triggered notification once your premise is passed/connectable), by SMS, or post to provide information about our rollout and SIRO services.
 You will be given the opportunity to ‘unsubscribe’ from electronic communications on every electronic communication that we send to you.

 From time to time, we will use this information to advertise (online) to you about SIRO.
 Online advertising would include advertising through social networks and platforms such as Twitter, Facebook and Google.